Michigan Tech Magazine Spring 2013

 He was a lifelong amateur radio operator and was a member and an active participant in the UP Evening Net, having been named “Ham of the Year.”

-In 2007, Anderson was honored with the Board of Control Silver Medal.
+In 2007, Anderson was honored with the Board of Trustees Silver Medal.
 He established a scholarship at Michigan Tech for electrical engineering and technology students.